 Hemp oil can also be found in a myriad of health products, from shampoos toskin conditioners to soap.
 Producers take advantage of its high Vitamin E content, which helps to replenish and protect the body from cancer-causing free radicals.
 According to Cannabis and Cannabinoids: Pharmacology, Toxicology, and Therapeutic Potential, the oil has also been used to effectively treat arthritis inflammation, neurodermatitis and PMS, among other conditions.
 Much like other vegetable oils, hemp oil can be used for plastics, fuel and as a base for non-petroleum paint products.

-The underlying difference between the two products is that one is medicinal and the other is an ingredient used for both cooking and manufacturing.
-Knowing the difference ensures that patients and health enthusiasts are getting the best possible product for their specific needs.
+It should now be clear that the underlying difference between the two products is that one is medicinal and the other is an ingredient used for both cooking and manufacturing.

 Beyond THC and CBD: A Primer On 9 Major Cannabinoids